On the solution uniqueness in portfolio optimization and risk analysis: Introduction

 In the problem of cooperative investment, $m$ agents decide that instead of investing individually, they can form a coalition, buy a joint portfolio, and then distribute the profit of this joint portfolio in the same way as in the optimal risk sharing problem, see e.g. \cite{xia2004multi} and \cite{grechuk2013}.
 The utility of investor $i$ is $U_i(Z_i)$, where $U_i$ is some utility function and $Z_i$ the random wealth of agent $i$ at the investment horizon. \cite{grechuk2015synergy} show that, under some mild conditions on $U_i$, cooperative investment is strictly preferable for all agents compared to their optimal individual investment strategies.
 In the cooperative investment problem, the coalition's preferences can be represented by a cooperative utility function $U^*$.
 The coalition solves an optimization problem with the utility $U^*$ to find an optimal portfolio with the terminal wealth $X^*$.
 This terminal wealth must consequently be distributed among investors: one has to find a Pareto optimal allocation $(Z_1, \dots, Z_m )$ such that $X^* = \sum_{i=1}^m Z_i$.
 There are usually infinitely many Pareto-optimal wealth allocations, but \cite{grechuk2015synergy} defined an allocation which can be considered as ``fair''.
 The issue is that this ``fair'' allocation is, in general, non-unique, as we demonstrate in this paper.
+This issue is of fundamental importance, because different allocation methods may favour different agents.
 Because this non-uniqueness is the consequence of possible non-differentiability of $U^*$, this issue is resolved by our Steiner point approach provided that $U^*$ is a concave function.

 In the realm of portfolio analysis we consider a market with a riskless asset and $n$ risky assets.
 Portfolios are represented as combinations $x_1R^{(1)}+\dots +x_n R^{(n)}$, where the vector random variable $R = (R^{(1)}, \ldots, R^{(n)})^T$ denotes excess returns of risky assets.
 The objective is to find a portfolio allocation (fractions of wealth invested in the risky assets) $x = (x_1, \ldots, x_n)^T$ that solves the following optimization problem: